konstructio/gitops-template/akamai-github/TOKENS.md

 - These tokens are automatically replaced during template instantiation
 - Token values should not contain sensitive information
-- K3D provides a local Kubernetes development environment
-- Most URLs will use local domains or localhost addresses
-- This configuration is optimized for development and testing
+- All URLs will be generated based on your domain configuration
+- Akamai-specific configurations support their cloud infrastructure services